lowRISC/qemu/docs/opentitan/otcfg.md

 * Tokens
 * ...

-It is possible to load a selected list of configuration parameters from a QEMU configuration file that the QEMU executable loads at startup, which enables to store those sensitive parameters into a different location than the QEMU source code and executable.
+It is required to load a selected list of configuration parameters from a QEMU configuration file that the QEMU executable loads at startup, which enables to store those sensitive parameters into a different location than the QEMU source code and executable.

-This configuration file, whose syntax is loosely based on the INI file format, can be read with the `-readconfig <file.cfg>` QEMU option.
+This configuration file, whose syntax is loosely based on the INI file format, should be specified with the `-readconfig <file.cfg>` QEMU option.

 Depending on the machine, the parameters may either override default constants defined in the source code - such as default cryptographic constants that are already exposed in the public OpenTitan